 Where To Buy?

-If you want to buy anthurium crystallinum, we offer three different size.
-Small Anthurium Crystallinum around USD 29, medium size Anthurium Crystallinum around USD 49 and the king size around USD 75.
-If you want to get cheaper price, you can buy wholesale.
+If you want to buy anthurium crystallinum, we offer three different sizes.
+Small is about USD 19, medium is about USD 39, and king is about USD 75.
+If you want to get a cheaper price, you can buy wholesale.
 We have some wholesale best price for the Anthurium

 Is Anthurium Crystallinum pet-friendly?

 No, when the sap is swallowed could be dangerous.
 The sap will make irritate the throat and leads to an allergic reaction.
 This plants is toxic to cat and dog.

 You can clean with damp cloth really gently.
 Most of the dirt is caused by water that stuck on the foliage too long and starts to be home to fungus.
 After you mist/ water the foliage, you can just wipe it with dry tissue or soft fabrics.

 No, Anthurium crystallinum is the easiest aroid plant to take care of.
 They don’t need any extra attention.

 Anthurium crystallinum grows as an epiphyte with aerial roots.
 They will love some form of support, such as a moss pole.
 The aerial roots will attach to the pole and help support the plant as it grows.
 But you don’t need to add any poles when they are still small.

 Anthurium crystallinum is a simple plant to care for once we understand what it wants and how it responds to a new plant parent.
 When your pet likes to bite things like plants, keep your Anthurium crystallinum nearby.
 If you have any questions related to anthurium crystallinum care, feel free to ask us in the comment form below.